buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ElectricApplianceTypeCommon.md

+# Pset_ElectricApplianceTypeCommon

 Common properties for electric appliances.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.